 *this post contains affiliate links for more information check out our disclosure page here*

-After taking down the deck at the start of this project we were so excited to find the original brick patio still here that there was no question that we wanted to bring the brick back.
+After taking down the deck at the start of this project we were SUPER excited to find the original brick patio still here that there was no question that we wanted to bring the brick back.

 I am still completely perplexed as to why someone would cover a brick patio to begin with but it became clear as we were pulling up the old bricks that they were never laid properly to begin with.